-20. Commitments and contingencies
+19. Commitments and contingencies

-Payments due by period

-Contractual obligations 2020 2021-2023 2024-2025 2026+ Total

-\$ \$ \$ \$ \$

-Financial lease - land 136,266 408,799 272,532 624,553 1,442,150

-Financial lease - corporate

-and medical offices 786,355 1,429,887 390,200 16,258 2,622,700

-Loans 362,778 201,431 - - 564,209

-Signing bonuses 2,202,555 · - - - 2,202,555

-3,487,954 2,040,117 662,732 640,811 6,831,614
+Payments due by periods Contractual obligations 2021 2022-2024 2025-2026 2027+ Total \$ \$ \$ \$ \$ Financial lease - land 128,849 386,547 257,698 472,447 1,245,541 Financial lease - corporate and medical offices 751,587 788,964 211,038 - 1,751,589 Research and development 170,000 85,000 - - 255,000 Loans 414,590 85,552 - - 500,142 1,465,026 1,346,063 468,736 472,447 3,752,272

-In addition to the above obligations, in January 2019, the Company entered into an agreement with Dayacann SpA whereby under the terms of the Dayacann Agreement (and the related agreements), the Company agreed to purchase the Dayacann Product (dried cannabis flower) cultivated by Dayacann in Chile, and Dayacann agreed to assist in the development of medicinal cannabis products extracted from Dayacann Product, with a goal to commercialize said products within two years of the date of the agreement.
+In addition to the above obligations, in January 2019, the Company entered into an agreement with Dayacann SpA ("Dayacann") whereby under the terms of the Dayacann Agreement (and the related agreements), the Company agreed to purchase the Dayacann Product (dried cannabis flower) cultivated by Dayacann in Chile, and Dayacann agreed to assist in the development of medicinal cannabis products extracted from Dayacann Product, with a goal to commercialize said products within two years of the date of the agreement.
 The agreement anticipated receiving the cannabis cultivation permit in February 2019 whereas the permit was received by Dayacann in December 2019, approximately 10 months later than was expected.
 In light of the permitting delay, together with the concurrent ever worsening political unrest in Chile, the Company believes there are likely to be further delays to the development of the cannabis regulatory framework and commercialization of medical cannabis products in Chile.
 The Company is currently in discussions with Dayacann on how to move forward with the agreement, considering the significant delays in the receipt of the permits and the feasibility of the agreement in terms of cost and timing.
 In 2019, the Company spent US\$120,000 towards the US\$1.2 million commitment as defined in the Dayacann Agreement.
 The remaining commitment is contingent on the timing for planting, harvesting and testing.

 In March 2020, a lawsuit was filed in Uruguay against one of the Company's subsidiaries and other defendants unrelated to the Company, claiming certain finder's fees in connection with the acquisition of NettaGrowth and Dormul by the Company in June 2019.
 The Company believes the claims are completely without merit and intends to vigorously defend the claim.
-Due to the early stage of the proceedings, it is not possible to estimate the Company's potential liability in the litigation, if any.
+Due to the current stage of the proceedings, it is not possible to estimate the Company's potential liability in the litigation, if any.

-(expressed in Canadian Dollars) For the years ended December 31, 2019 and 2018
+(expressed in Canadian Dollars) For the years ended December 31, 2020 and 2019

-21. Financial instruments
+20. Financial instruments